Climate Change

 The calculation assumes that products sold during a given fiscal year are disposed of during the same fiscal year.

-Leased Assets (Downstream) Calculated for construction work carried out using machinery leased by SEKISUI CHEMICAL.
+Leased Assets (Downstream) Calculated to cover construction related to the installation of machinery leased by SEKISUI CHEMICAL

-CO2 emissions = Σ[relevant installation units × fuel usage per unit x CO2 emissions coefficient (emissions coefficient determined based on a system of greenhouse gas emission calculations, reports, and official disclosures)]
+CO2 emissions = Σ[relevant installation units × fuel usage per unit x CO2 emissions coefficient (an emissions coefficient determined based on a system of greenhouse gas emission calculations, reports, and official disclosures)]